What if the Other Driver Lied on the Police Report After a Crash?

 If someone lied on a report and a wrongful death occurred, it makes the pain even more unbearable for the family.
 That lie could stand in the way of accountability.

-Steps to Take When You Suspect the Other Driver Lied
+What to Do When You Suspect the Other Driver Lied

-The good news is that a police report isn’t the end of the road.
-Here’s what I recommend if you believe the other driver made false claims:
+A police report isn't the end of the road.
+When you specifically suspect the other driver made false claims, here are the steps you should take:

 Stay calm but act quickly.
 It’s tempting to lash out when someone’s lying, especially if you’re facing medical bills, lost wages, or dealing with the loss of a loved one.
 But your best move is to start collecting your version of the facts.